jaeseung172/localtum/README.md

 Linux|Support - Tested on UBUNTU 16.04
 Mac|Will Be Run Smoothly

 (If you found an error on Mac, Please Report An Error.
-I don't have an MAC..
+I doesn't have an MAC..
 Sorry!)

+Server is Very LightWeight, It Eats ~10MB of RAM.

+(My First Version is 50MB, Because It uses Express, requst, pug / But Now, It Just Use standard `http` library)

 ### Install node.js server for serving back-end data